Gowtham2005-2005/admin-app-tedxsist/README.md

-# TEDxSIST Central-Admin-App
+# TEDxSIST Admin-App

 ## Overview

-The **TEDxSIST Central-Admin-App** is a web-based administrative platform designed to streamline the management of TEDxSIST events.
+The **TEDxSIST Admin-App** is a web-based administrative platform designed to streamline the management of TEDxSIST events.
 It provides tools for participant selection, automated email communication, QR code-based check-ins, and certificate generation.

 The app is fully deployed and accessible at:
 🔗 [TEDxSIST Admin Panel](https://admin.tedxsist.com)